Skip to Main Content

 This metric can be found as part of a researcher's profile in Google Scholar.

-The field-weighted citation impact (FWCI) is a a ratio of the total citations an author has received over the total citations expected, based on the author's research field.
+The field-weighted citation impact (FWCI) is a ratio of the total citations an author has received over the total citations expected, based on the author's research field.
 This is a normalized value that allows for comparison between fields with different expectations of publishing.
 An FWCI of 1 would mean that an author's citations are equal to the average of the field.
 If the FWCI more than one, the author has received more citations than what is expected for their field.

 This metric can be found as part of a researcher's profile in Scopus.